 Available March 2018 – MSRP $180.00

 Originally released in early 2017, the Salomon S-Lab Sense Ultra was built as a high-end trail racer that offered sufficient protection for ultra marathon distances.
 The shoe quickly gained traction among the trail running community and offered a nice step up in cushioning over the crowd favorite S-Lab Sense 6.
-Now pursuing the goal of achieving peak ultra marathon performance, Salomon took to the trails with ultra marathon runner François D’Haene and created the completely revamped Salomon S-Lab Sense Ultra 2.
+Now pursuing the goal of achieving peak ultra marathon performance, Salomon took to the trails with ultra marathon runner François D’Haene and created the completely revamped Salomon S-Lab Ultra.

-While version two of the Sense Ultra shares some of the same DNA as its predecessor, it also offers fairly large updates that should deliver an enhanced experience over longer distances.
+While version two of the Ultra shares some of the same DNA as its predecessor, it also offers fairly large updates that should deliver an enhanced experience over longer distances.
 In the midsole, we see the same compounds that were used in the previous version with a reformatted design that looks to offer an even more protective underfoot experience.